 As I mused a little further this truth overwhelmed my soul.
 Each phrase upon our lips, has been written in a script, from the foundation of the world.

 The term David uses is not the normal one for word (DAVAR) but the one which refers chiefly to an individual word, utterance or speech (MILLAH) - it includes sentences and speech units, both syllables and phrases.
-Earl Kalland, in the TWOT by Harris, Archer and Waltke, define MILLAH as follows:
+Earl Kalland, in the TWOT by Harris, Archer and Waltke, defines MILLAH as follows:

 "Word, speaking, speech, talking, by word, what to say, anything to say, answer, matter."

 While certainty here is a little tricky, he suggests that MILLAH relates more to expression and DAVAR to meaning.
-He remarks in reference to our text Psalm 139:4:
+He remarks, in reference to our text Psalm 139:4:

 "God's knowledge extends to every word on the Psalmist's tongue."

 David is not explicit!
 Yes, its genre is poetic: nevertheless it implies other truths that exhaust our mental grasp.
 Come marvel at the extent to which He knows our speech.